Bangka - North Sulawesi

 will find a variety of animals common for a 'muck dive'.

-You can see Frogfishes, Seahorses, leaf Scorpionfishes, Shrimps, various kinds of Moray Eels, Snake Eels, and with luck a Mimic Octopus.
+You can see Frogfish, Seahorse, Leaf scorpionfish, Shrimps, various kinds of Moray eels, Snake eels, and with luck a Mimic octopus.